Caregiving by country: United States

 By 2009, more than 61.6 million people provided unpaid care for a chronically ill, disabled or aged family member or friend at an estimated value of $450 billion.

 1.4 million children ages 8 to 18 provide care for an adult relative; 72% are caring for a parent or grandparent, although most are not the sole caregiver.

-30% of family caregivers caring for older individuals are themselves aged 65 or over; another 15% are between the ages of 45 to 54.
+30% of family caregivers caring for older individuals are themselves aged 65 or over; another 15% are between the ages of 45 and 54.

 Licensing and certification for caregiving can vary by state.
 In some states, the only licensing needed is by the company that employs the caregivers (unless it is from the state).
 In other states, an online certification course is recommended.
 Some states require in-classroom certification, and others require personal care licensing, which can be applied for online.
 Along with that, in some states, further certifications are required such as CPR training and first aid training.

 Some US states, such as California, have set out the responsibilities of the primary caregiver.